EU 2030 Biodiversity Strategy

 - As part of this strict Protected Areas network, it is highlighted the necessity of protect all the EU’s remaining primary and old-growth forests.

 Member States will be in charge of designating the new Protected Areas and strictly Protected Areas; they will define conservation objectives and measures for all Protected Areas.
 Here, EUROPARC Federation and its members should have a key role to play to provide our expertise to our own Member State in order to ensure a participative and representative process.
 Effective partnerships and participation is the key to ensure a proper implementation on the field.
+After consultation with our members, EUROPARC has brought forward its views and recommendations to the European Commission.

 Nature Restoration :